ipfs/specs/src/http-gateways/path-gateway.md

 ### `404` Not Found

-Error to indicate that request was formally correct, but traversal of the requested content path was not possible due to a invalid or missing DAG node.
+Error indicating that the request was syntactically valid, but traversal of the requested content path failed due to an invalid or missing DAG node.

+This error SHOULD occur when either the root CID is not provided by the gateway or a specified sub-path does not exist within the DAG referenced by the root CID.

 ### `410` Gone